Kharantsy, Olkhonsky District

-Kharantsy (Хар́анцы) is a village in the Olkhonsky District of Irkutsk Oblast of Russia, a part of the Khuzhirskiy municipal unit.
-Located in the middle part of the western coast of Olkhon Island, in 7 km to the north from the municipal unit centre — village Khuzhir.
+Kharantsy (Хар́анцы) is a village in Olkhonsky District, Irkutsk Oblast, Russia, a part of the Khuzhirskiy municipal unit.
+Located in the middle part of the western coast of Olkhon Island, in 7 km to the north from the municipal unit centre, village Khuzhir.
 Population:

 In the village there are several hostels for the tourists (Turbazas).
 In the summer a recreation camp for children is operating.

 Near the village a grass airstrip is located that serves flights to Irkutsk and local sightseeing flights.

-At the Cape Kharantsy near the village many archaeological findings are made.
-On its southeastern slope a burial of 11 - 15 century was found; in the western part - the remains of settlements dated 5 millennium BC - 10 century AD.
+At the Cape Kharantsy near the village, many archaeological findings are made.
+On its south-eastern slope a burial from the 11th to 15th century was found; in the western part - the remains of settlements dated 5 millennium BC - 10 century AD.
 The archaeological findings include a quiver, an iron spear, knives, arrowheads and fragments of pottery.